get-a-job/express-ts-template/README.md

 Add a `Dockerfile` that is used to build and run the application.

 I updated the build script to copy the views and static files to the dist folder so the running application can see them.

+## Alpine js and htmx

+The minified versions of these can be included to our source code in the `public/vendors` folder.
+These can then be added to the layout file.

+## Github actions